Everyone should "recession proof" their pantry.

 Contributors – Jackie Clay, Jeffrey R. Yago, Sylvia Gist, Linda Gabris

-Our long-time homesteader, Jerreth, highly recommends this book.
-If you’re inclined to purchase your own copy, please consider using the affiliate link below to help us to continue bringing you homesteading book reviews.
+Our long-time homesteader, Jerreth, highly recommends this book and if you’re inclined to purchase your own copy at the link below.

-This book is excellent and I’ve read it several times.
+This is an excellent which I’ve read several times.
 It contains a lot of old–time wisdom.
-In my grandparents day, everybody sought to have a year’s supply of food on hand at all times.
-Nobody thought of it as hoarding.
-They called it wise!
+In my grandparents day, everybody sought to have a year’s supply of food on hand at all times and nobody thought of it as hoarding.
+They called it wisdom!
 They canned things, dried things and froze things.
-This book tells you how to figure amounts, what to store, how to store and things to consider when setting up your pantry.
-You need to eat what you have on hand, not just store things.
-Everything needs to move through in a timely way.
-This is one I wouldn’t want to be without.
+This book tells you how to calculate amounts of foodstuffs needed, what to store, how to store as well as other considerations when setting up your pantry and it makes the important point that one should eat what they have on hand, not just store things.
+This book explains how to rotate ones stock in a timely manner.
+I consider this self reliance book a “must have.”

-Root cellaring is also touched on, though it is called cold storage.
+This book also touches on root cellaring though it is called cold storage.
 The whole approach is quite practical and helpful.
 Drying, smoking and pickling foods is also taught.
 There is a lot packed into this small book.
-I reference it on a regular basis.
+I use it on a regular basis.
 The way the book is set up makes it easy to find things.
 This saying at the beginning of the book sums it up.
 “It is thrifty to prepare today for the wants of tomorrow.”
 From The Ant and the Grasshopper. (p.5.
 Self-reliance Recession-proof your pantry 2008)